 Proper preparation ensures a smooth entry and stay in Morocco.
 Make sure you have all necessary documents and understand entry requirements before your trip.

-• Visa: Most Western nationalities (US, EU, UK, Canada, Australia) don't need a visa for stays up to 90 days
+- Visa: Most Western nationalities don't need a visa for stays up to 90 days.

 Money Matters

-Understanding Morocco's currency and payment options will help you budget effectively and avoid issues during your trip.
+Understanding Morocco's currency and payment options will help you budget effectively.

-• ATMs: Widely available in cities and towns.
-Inform your bank of travel plans to avoid card blocks
+- ATMs: Widely available in cities and towns.
+Inform your bank of travel plans.

-• Tipping: Customary for good service.
-10% in restaurants, small amounts for guides, drivers, and hotel staff
+- Tipping: Customary for good service.
+10% in restaurants, small amounts for guides and drivers.

-• Bargaining: Expected in souks (markets).
-Start at about half the asking price and negotiate politely
+- Bargaining: Expected in souks.
+Start at about half the asking price and negotiate politely.

 What to Pack for Morocco